WIBX: Sportswatch

-All-Talk Format
+All-Talk format

 The Bowen family sold WIBX to Marathon Communications in 1979.
 Soon afterward, the station's longstanding full service middle of the road format began evolving away from music in favor of increased news, talk, and sports programming.
 After REBS, Inc. acquired WIBX in 1985, music programming was dropped entirely, outside of the station's Sunday morning Polish language program, Polonaise.
 Maritime Broadcasting bought the station in 1988.
 The station was then sold to 950 Communications Corporation in 1992, to Forever Broadcasting in 1996, and to Regent Communications (the predecessor to Townsquare Media) in 1999.
 Regent moved its Utica-area stations to studios in Marcy, New York, in 2003.
 WIBX ended its long affiliation with CBS on February 28, 2011, when it joined Fox News Radio.

 In 2015, WIBX reached an agreement with Nexstar Broadcasting Group and Mission Broadcasting, whose stations are managed by Nexstar under shared services and local marketing agreements, to share programming, allowing Nexstar-owned Channel 33 WFXV to simulcast WIBX's morning show starring Bill Keeler, while WIBX began simulcasting Mission-owned WUTR Channel 20's 6 p.m. newscast.
 Citing closed-captioning expenses, WFXV dropped the simulcast of Keeler's show on January 4, 2016, but reinstated it May 9, 2016.
-Keeler's show was dropped again in 2022 when WFXV began simulcasting Morning in America from corporate sibling NewsNation, but WIBX continues to simulcast WUTR's 6 p.m. newscast.
+Keeler's show was dropped again in 2022 when WFXV began simulcasting Morning in America from corporate sibling NewsNation.